Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs

-The question of whitebox identity testing of ROABPs has been settled by Raz and Shpilka~\cite{RS05}, who gave a polynomial time algorithm for this.
-However, though ROABPs are a relatively well-understood model, we still do not have a polynomial time blackbox algorithm.
-The blackbox question is studied with two variations: one where we know the variable order of the ROABP and the other where we do not know it.
-For known-order ROABPs, Forbes and Shpilka~\cite{FS13} gave the first efficient blackbox test with $(ndw)^{O(\log n)}$ time complexity, where $n$ is the number of variables, $w$ is the width of the ROABP, and, $d$ is the individual degree bound of each variable.
+The question of whitebox identity testing of ROABPs has been settled by Raz and Shpilka~\cite{RS05}, who gave a polynomial-time algorithm for this.
+However, though ROABPs are a relatively well-understood model, we still do not have a polynomial-time blackbox algorithm.
+The blackbox PIT question is studied with two variations: one where we know the variable order of the ROABP and the other where we do not know it.
+For known-order ROABPs, Forbes and Shpilka~\cite{FS13} gave the first efficient blackbox test with $(ndw)^{O(\log n)}$ time complexity, where $n$ is the number of variables, $w$ is the width of the ROABP and $d$ is the individual-degree bound of each variable.
 For the unknown-order case, Forbes et al.~\cite{FSS14} gave an $n^{O(d \log w \log n)}$-time blackbox test.
-Observe that their complexity is quasi-polynomial only when $d$ is small.
+Observe that the complexity of their algorithm is quasi-polynomial only when $d$ is small.
 Subsequently, Agrawal et al.~\cite{AGKS15} removed the exponential dependence on the individual degree.
 They gave an $(ndw)^{O(\log n)}$-time blackbox test for the unknown-order case.
 Note that these results remain quasi-polynomial even in the case of constant width.
-Studying ROABPs has also led to PIT results for other computational models, for example, sub-exponential size hitting-sets for depth-$3$ multilinear circuits \cite{OSV15} and sub-exponential time whitebox test for read-$k$ oblivious ABPs \cite{AFSSV15}.
-It is possible that the results and techniques for ROABPs can help solve the PIT problem for more general models.
+Studying ROABPs has also led to PIT results for other computational models, for example, subexponential-size hitting sets for depth-$3$ multilinear circuits~\cite{OSV15} and subexponential-time whitebox test for read-$k$ oblivious ABPs~\cite{AFSSV15}.